 New Releases by Henry Shaw

-Henry Shaw is the author of The Henry Shaw School of Botany (1910), A Guide to the Principal Manuscripts, Early Printed Books, Autograph Letters, Etc., Contained in the Auckland Free Public Library (1908), The First Plymouth Marriage, and Other Poems,.
-(1907), The Life and Death of King Richard the Second (1902), The Settlement Laws of Massachusetts in Their Application to Poor Relief Outside Institutions.
+Henry Shaw is the author of A Guide to the Principal Manuscripts, Early Printed Books, Autograph Letters, Etc., Contained in the Auckland Free Public Library (1908), The First Plymouth Marriage, and Other Poems,.
+(1907), The Descendants of Polly and Ebenezer Alden (1903), The Settlement Laws of Massachusetts in Their Application to Poor Relief Outside Institutions, St. Augustine Under Three Flags.

 A Guide to the Principal Manuscripts, Early Printed Books, Autograph Letters, Etc., Contained in the Auckland Free Public Library